 Chronic prostatitis (chronic pelvic pain syndrome)

-Thirty men with category III chronic prostatitis (chronic pelvic pain syndrome) took part in a study of the effects of quercetin.
+Thirty men with category III chronic prostatitis (chronic pelvic pain syndrome) took part in a study about the effects of quercetin.
 They were randomly assigned to take either 500 mg of quercetin or a placebo pill by mouth twice a day for one month.
-More men taking quercetin reported significant improvements in quality of life and symptoms (67%) as compared to men taking the placebo pill (20%).
-This study also suggested that bromelain and papain can enhance the absorption of quercetin.
-Because the sample size of this clinical trial is relatively small, larger studies are needed to substantiate these results.
+Men who took quercetin reported significant improvements in quality of life and symptoms (67%) compared to those on the placebo pill (20%).
+This study also suggested that bromelain and papain can increase the absorption of quercetin.
+But larger studies are needed to confirm these results.

 Do Not Take If

-- You are taking quinolone antibiotics (Quercetin may lessen their effect).
+- You are taking quinolone antibiotics (Quercetin may lessen their effects).

 - The fruit extracts papain and bromelain may help increase the absorption of Quercetin in the intestine.

-- Quercetin was shown to exacerbate estrogen-induced breast tumors in rats.
+- Quercetin was shown to worsen estrogen-induced breast tumors in rats.